What the export is for

 A container that groups related healthcare records together so they can be moved or inspected as one package.

 A trace of where something came from or who changed it.
-In this context it helps show the audit trail behind review actions.
+In this context it helps show the audit trail and workflow transitions behind review actions.

 Package contents